zorkpt/padel_league/README.md

 2. **Dynamic League Management:** Enable users to create, join, and manage leagues.
 Track active league members and their rankings within the league.

-3. **Real-Time Messaging:** Implement a messaging system that enables users to communicate with each other within the platform, contributing to a more collaborative and interactive user experience.
+3. **Messaging:** Implement a messaging system that enables users to communicate with each other within the platform, contributing to a more collaborative and interactive user experience.

 4. **League-Specific Chat System:** Each league should have its own dedicated chat for discussions related to matches, strategies, and other league-specific topics.